survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 ![No refresh, but better output](images/no-refresh2.png)

-The message tells us that even though the HMR interface notified the client portion of the code of a hot update, nothing was done about it.
+The message tells that even though the HMR interface notified the client portion of the code of a hot update, nothing was done about it.
 This is something to fix next.

 T> The same idea works for production usage as you see in the *Adding Hashes to Filenames* chapter.